 Liquidity risk relates to the Corporation's ability to access capital to be used for proprietary trading activities, commodity hedging, capital projects, debt refinancing and general corporate purposes.
 As at Dec.
-31, 2019, TransAlta maintains investment grade ratings from one credit rating agency and below investment grade ratings from three credit rating agencies.
-Between 2020 and 2022, the Corporation has approximately \$1,217 million of debt maturing, comprised of approximately \$920 million of recourse debt, with the balance mainly related to scheduled non-recourse debt repayments.
-For the debt maturing in 2020, we expect to utilize our existing cash and credit facilities and we expect to refinance the debt maturing in 2022.
-Refer to Note 4(F) and 24 for further details.
+31, 2020, TransAlta maintains an investment grade rating from one credit rating agency and below investment grade ratings from two credit rating agencies.
+Between 2021 and 2023, the Corporation has approximately \$1 billion of debt maturing, comprised of approximately \$631 million of recourse debt, with the balance mainly related to scheduled non-recourse debt repayments.
+We expect to refinance the debt maturing in 2022.